falcosecurity/falco-website/content/en/docs/concepts/rules/fd-sip-name.md

 ### Limited Comparison Operators

-Although the falco rules systax supports a fairly wide set of comparison operators for IPs, including contains, the only allowed operators for `fd.*ip.name` fields are =/!=/in, with an optional preceding not.
+Although the falco rules syntax supports a fairly wide set of comparison operators for IPs, including contains, the only allowed operators for `fd.*ip.name` fields are =/!=/in, with an optional preceding not.